ten-protocol/go-ten/go/enclave/storage/README.md

-This package implements the storage requirements of Obscuro on top of the database primitives found in the Go-Ethereum library.
+This package implements the storage requirements of Obscuro.

-The services it exposes are available in "interfaces.go".
+- The services it exposes are available in "interfaces.go".
+- The storage is created using: ``NewStorageFromConfig``